hkust-smartcar/tutorials/hardware/02 soldering.md

 ## Flux

 Flux is a flowing agent in soldering.
 It will lower the melting point of the solder.
-We will use it on soldering component with high density pin, like microcontroller unit (MCU) and regulator, as it allows solder flowing between the pins and without sticking them together.
+We will use it on soldering component with high density pin, as it allows solder flowing between the pins and without sticking them together.

 There are two type of flux in lab, one is soft flux.